A straightforward process with immigration specialists at your disposal to deal with basic or complex issues with Tier 2 Sponorship Licence matters.

 Employees’ Biometric Residence Card

-Contact details of employees – current address, change of any address, landline and mobile phones, email addresses
+Contact details of employees including (but not limited to) current address, change of any address, landline and mobile phone numbers, and email addresses

 The employer is an obligation to report matters to the Home Office such as employee is absent from work for more than 10 working days without the sponsor's reasonably granted permission, or the sponsor has any information which suggests that the migrant is breaching the conditions of his or her leave.

-The obvious effect of a civil penalty for immigration is a fine of up to £20,000 per illegal worker.
+Businesses who breach immigration laws or employ workers who have not been granted suitable visa approvals may face civil penalties.
+The obvious effect of a civil penalty for an immigration breach is a fine of up to £20,000 per illegal worker.
 Where a business has employed several illegal workers, these fines can be very significant.
 If the employer has not received an official warning or civil penalty in the previous years, the maximum penalty is reduced to £15,000.
 If a business can provide evidence that other mitigating factors apply, this amount can be reduced, or wiped entirely.
 Civil penalties for immigration breaches are taken into account by the Home Office when considering any future sponsorship applications a business might make.